Heroin

 Heroin was first made by C. R. Alder Wright in 1874 from morphine, a natural product of the opium poppy.
 Internationally, heroin is controlled under Schedules I and IV of the Single Convention on Narcotic Drugs, and it is generally illegal to make, possess, or sell without a license.
 About 448 tons of heroin were made in 2016.
 In 2015, Afghanistan produced about 66% of the world's opium.
 Illegal heroin is often mixed with other substances such as sugar, starch, caffeine, quinine, or other opioids like fentanyl.

 Uses

 Recreational

 Bayer's original trade name of heroin is typically used in non-medical settings.
 It is used as a recreational drug for the euphoria it induces.
 Anthropologist Michael Agar once described heroin as "the perfect whatever drug."
 Tolerance develops quickly, and increased doses are needed in order to achieve the same effects.
 Its popularity with recreational drug users, compared to morphine, reportedly stems from its perceived different effects.

-Short-term addiction studies by the same researchers demonstrated that tolerance developed at a similar rate to both heroin and morphine.
+Short-term addiction studies by the same researchers demonstrated that tolerance to heroin and morphine developed at a similar rate.
 When compared to the opioids hydromorphone, fentanyl, oxycodone, and pethidine (meperidine), former addicts showed a strong preference for heroin and morphine, suggesting that heroin and morphine are particularly susceptible to misuse and causing dependence.
-Morphine and heroin were also much more likely to produce euphoria and other "positive" subjective effects when compared to these other opioids.
+Morphine and heroin were also much more likely to produce euphoria and other positive subjective effects when compared to these other opioids.